Symphony Conductor and Music Director - Helen Martell

 He has a huge heart for young musicians, beginning with his own experience playing in the Springfield (MO) Youth Symphony, serving as concertmaster and a concerto competition winner.
 He received his Bachelor of Music in Violin Performance and Music Education at the College-Conservatory of Music of the University of Cincinnati, graduating summa cum laude.
 While there, he traveled with CCM’s Symphony Orchestra to London and Paris.

 He has also completed his Master of Divinity from Regent University’s School of Divinity, again graduating with highest honors.
 Prior to pastoring, Mr. Shedd taught strings for six years in the public schools—two years in Cincinnati, and four years in Chesapeake, including two years as director of the Great Bridge High School Orchestra program.

 Mr. Shedd has many private students participating in the Bay Youth orchestras, including six of his eight children.

-Wind Ensemble Conductor – Michael Oare
+Concert Band Conductor – Michael Oare